 - Australian Prudential Regulation Authority (APRA) – APRA is the prudential regulator of the Australian financial services industry.

-2. Senior management – names and backgrounds Please refer to the links below for details on the Board of Directors and the senior executives of the CBA;
+2. Senior management – names and backgrounds Please refer to the links below for details on the Board of Directors and the senior executives of the CommBank;

-3. Anti-Money Laundering and Counter-Terrorism Financing Measures in CBA CBA is subject to, and complies with, Australian law.
-Australian laws applicable to CBA:
+3. Anti-Money Laundering and Counter-Terrorism Financing Measures in CommBank Commbank is subject to, and complies with, Australian law.
+Australian laws applicable to CommBank:

 - Anti-Money Laundering and Counter-Terrorism Financing Act 2006